kyliekeijzer/Slicer-PET-MUST-segmenter/README.md

 ### D. Feature extraction
 1. Select the segmentation results that are present in the scene
 ![](screenshots/10.png?raw=true "")
-2. Compute MATV  or Extract PET Features
+2. Compute metabolic active tumor volume (MATV) or extract more PET features
 ![](screenshots/27.png?raw=true "")
 3. Files are stored at the reported location
 ![](screenshots/28.png?raw=true "")